EPI-USE-Labs/activesupport-decorators/README.md

 #### Example 1 - Application extends engine (or any other) class.

-Your Rails engine defines a model called Pet (in my_engine/app/models/pet.rb):
+Your engine defines a model called Pet (in my_engine/app/models/pet.rb):

 ```Ruby
 class Pet < ActiveRecord::Base
 end
 ```

-Your Rails application now wants to adds the concept of pet owners.
-You extend the Pet model in the main application with the following model decorator (in app/models/pet_decorator.rb).
+Your application now wants to adds the concept of pet owners.
+You extend the Pet model in the application with the following model decorator (in app/models/pet_decorator.rb).
 Note that you could use 'Pet.class_eval do' instead of 'class Pet' if you want.

 ```Ruby
 class Pet